 Safeguarding and Child Protection

 Safeguarding is paramount in every adult’s mind as we all want our children to live safe and happy childhoods.
-As the UN Convention of the Child states in Article 19, 34, 36, 37 and 39, we ensure the safety and well-being of our children is upheld through our safeguarding policies and procedures, safe recruitment and training of all staff, governors and volunteers.
+We ensure the safety and well-being of our children is upheld through our safeguarding policies and procedures, safe recruitment and training of all staff, governors and volunteers.
 Our pupils are continually taught and encouraged to live healthy lifestyles and adopt safe practices through our PHSE lessons, circle time, assemblies and also the wider curriculum which includes addressing issues such as self-esteem, bullying, drug use, sex and relationship education and online safety.

-This is a sensitive area in which all staff receive regular training.
-Kippax Greenfield Primary School works with other services for children and families, particularly through the Brigshaw Learning Partnership Guidance and Support Team, Attendance Officer, Social Care, Health Visitors, School Nurses, Police) to support the needs of all our children.
+All staff have a responsibility with regards to child protection and all staff receive regular training.
+Kippax Greenfield Primary School works with other services for children and families (e.g. Children’s services Leeds, The Brigshaw Learning Partnership Guidance and Support Team, Attendance Officer, Social Care, Health Visitors, School Nurses, Police) to support the needs of all our children.

 Kippax Greenfield Primary School is part of a project that is running jointly between schools and West Yorkshire Police.
 The project has been established to support children who are residents in households where there are incidents of domestic violence and abuse.
 We know that children can be significantly physically or emotionally hurt either by being present in the house or directly witnessing an incident of domestic violence.

 The Domestic violence and abuse school notification project has been designed to provide confidential notification to schools on any incidents of domestic violence and abuse which occur within a child’s household that might have an impact on a child whilst they are in school.

 We use the information that has been shared, in confidence, and ensure that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in or witnessed a domestic violence or abuse incident.
 We are keen to offer the best support possible to our pupils, and we believe this is going to be extremely beneficial for all those involved.

 If you would like further support or information about domestic violence and abuse, please click here.